 In the hours after Joe Biden was sworn in as president on January 20, 2021, an online discussion channel followed by 35,000 QAnon believers was rife with disbelief.
 “It simply doesn’t make sense that we all got played,” one wrote.
 But they did get played.
 So did we all.

 Of course, we were played in different ways.
-QAnon devotees were fed a ludicrous story about Satan-worshipping, “deep state” pedophiles plotting to oust President Trump.
+QAnon devotees were fed a ludicrous story about Satan-worshipping, “deep state” pedophiles plotting to oust President Donald Trump.
 The anonymous source of the story—“Q”—promised a purge, and tens of thousands pinned their hopes on that happening before Biden could take office.
 Clearly, Q played them.

 Many Republicans don’t seem to recognize that they, too, are being played.
 The GOP now trades almost exclusively in manufactured bogeymen.
-“Death panels,” “feminazis,” and the “war on Christmas” are obvious ploys, but fearmongering is now the defining feature of American conservatism.
+“Death panels,” “feminazis” and the “war on Christmas” are obvious ploys, but fearmongering is now the defining feature of American conservatism.
 Socialists aim to destroy our way of life.
 The government is planning to seize your guns.
 Secularists will steal your freedom to worship.
 Gays will destroy the institution of marriage.
 BLM protesters will burn down your neighborhood.
 Cognitive scientists call what Republican strategists do “amygdala hijacking,” after the brain module that responds to fear.

 The deep culprit here is not a shadowy government insider.
 It’s not an aspiring demagogue or a corrupt political party.
-Trace the problem to its roots and you find a compromised cultural immune system.
+Trace the problem to its roots, and you find a compromised cultural immune system.
 Astonishingly irrational ideas proliferate because they’re playing us.